shaggyz/laravel-gettext/README.md

 This configuration generates three translation files by each language: **messages.po**, **frontend.po** and **backend.po**

-To change the current domain in runtime:
+To change the current domain in runtime (a route-middleware would be a nice place for do this):

 ```php
     LaravelGettext::setDomain("backend");